Hall of Famer

 Jimmie Spencer

-James (Jimmie) Spencer, president and CEO of the Canada West Ski Areas Association for 32 years, was born in 1926 in Scotland.
-Spencer lied about his age in 1943 to enlist in the British Army.
-He was thrown directly into the fray as part of the Allies’ Italian campaign.
+“Jimmie”, as he was known, was born in 1926 in Scotland.
+As a young man he lied about his age in 1943 to enlist in the British Army and was thrown directly into the fray as part of the Allies’ Italian campaign.
 In May 1945, he was deployed to the Austrian Alps and trained in mountain warfare near the Grossglockner, the country’s highest peak.
 Spencer’s cross-country prowess landed him a spot on the British Olympic team, and he competed in the 1952 and 1956 Winter Olympics.
 He was active as a competitor and race organizer up to his retirement in 1974.

 An invitation by Lake Louise Ski Area owner Rodney Touche to attend an industry barbecue at Touche’s vast ranch southwest of Calgary led to Spencer’s hiring as executive director for the Canada West Ski Areas Association, a moribund lobby group.
 From the beginning, Spencer and his wife Andy, who ran the office, held a vision for the ski industry.